Backgrounder on Emergency Planning and Preparedness for Nuclear Fuel Facilities

 After the accident at the Three Mile Island Unit 2 nuclear power plant in 1979, the Nuclear Regulatory Commission took a fresh look at emergency planning.
 The NRC issued regulations requiring nuclear power plants and fuel fabrication facilities to have plans in place to protect the public during emergencies.
 These plans have to be in place before the agency issues a license.

-After a large, toxic release of uranium hexafluoride (UF6) at the Sequoyah Fuels Corporation conversion facility in 1986, the agency reevaluated the emergency preparedness for fuel facilities.
-The significant potential accidents at uranium conversion, fuel fabrication, and enrichment facilities and enrichment facilities are UF6 releases, fires, and criticality accidents – the latter being an unintended, self-sustaining nuclear chain reaction.
-In general, there is likely to be little or no warning time before these accidents start.
-However, they are likely to be controlled within roughly half an hour in a majority of cases.
-Thus, quick decisions and prompt actions are necessary.
+After a large, toxic release of uranium hexafluoride (UF6) at the Sequoyah Fuels Corporation conversion facility in 1986, the NRC decided emergency plans for fuel facilities should also account for hazardous chemical releases.
+At uranium conversion, enrichment and fuel fabrication facilities the most significant accidents would be a UF6 release, fire, or criticality (an unintended, self-sustaining nuclear chain reaction).
+There is likely to be little or no warning time before these accidents start.
+However, most can be controlled within roughly half an hour.
+Quick decisions and prompt actions are therefore necessary.

 Emergency Planning and Preparedness

 Emergency planning is part of the NRC's "defense in depth" safety philosophy.
 Briefly stated, this philosophy requires:

 - high quality in design, construction and operation of nuclear facilities and equipment to reduce the likelihood of malfunctions;